tiefaul/myblog/_posts/2024-08-11-Jekyll-Website.md

 ## Conclusion

 In the end, Jekyll was the clear winner for me because it provided the perfect balance of flexibility, control, and learning potential.
 It is a platform that aligned with my passion for coding and understanding CI/CD pipelines, as well as heightening other skills.
 If you are looking for a powerful and developer-friendly way to build a website, I highly recommend giving Jekyll a try.
-Thank you for taking the time to reading my story, and I look forward to sharing more about my experiences and giving you all tutorials on how I manage to accomplish everything you see here and in future posts!
+Thank you for taking the time to read my story, and I look forward to sharing more about my experiences and giving you all tutorials on how I manage to accomplish everything you see here and in future posts!

 ---